farre/midas/README.md

 Since VSCode is aimed to be as general as possible, some functionality might never be represented in the UI - as such it might appear unintuitive.
 [Describing such functionality is found here](docs/USAGE.md), like setting watch points, formatting displayed values etc.

 If Midas behaves strangely, there exists a midas command (`Create github issue log`) that aims to make reports easier to file.
 It creates a new virtual document with the error logs.
 Please use this when filing a issue.
-It gets the `rr` and `gdb` version from the `launch.json` configuration you've provided and also tries to figure out the Linux distro you uses.
+It gets the `rr` and `gdb` version from the `launch.json` configuration you've provided and also tries to figure out the Linux distro you are using.
 To access this midas command open the control panel (default shortcut for VSCode is `ctrl+shift+P`). and type `Create github issue".
 Example below.
 ![Issue logs](docs/how_to_create_logs.gif).
 Either save this file and add it to the issue or paste it into the issue itself.

 ## Development